lambdaclass/cairo-vm/docs/SPECS.md

 #### Public Memory

+Represented by a vector of `PublicMemoryEntry` which contains a value, an address and its page

 #### Memory Segments Manager

 To satisfy requirement 1, Cairo organizes its memory into segments.
 In our VM we have the `MemorySegmentManager` which contains everything to manage this special parts of the memory.